-Instances in standby state are still managed by Auto Scaling, are charged as normal, and do not count towards available EC2 instance for workload/application use.
+Instances in the standby state are still managed by Auto Scaling, are charged as normal, and do not count towards available EC2 instance for workload/application use.

 Standby state can be used for performing updates/changes/troubleshooting etc. without health checks being performed or replacement instances being launched.

-Auto Scaling treats spot instances the same as on-demand instances.
+The ASG treats spot instances the same as on-demand instances.

-You cannot mix Spot instances with on-demand.
+You can mix Spot instances with on-demand (when using launch templates).

 - An instance is launched.

 - An instance is terminated.

 - Can merge multiple single AZ Auto Scaling Groups into a single multi-AZ ASG.